 First off, we aren’t living an extravagant lifestyle.
 We try to live as simply as we can and within our means.
+Over the past few years, we have been able to create a farm business and make money homesteading.

 One common theme that I hear a lot is that you need a lot of money to homestead.
 I actually disagree with this.
 The reason being is that anyone can fulfill their homestead dreams with the right steps.
 And what I mean by this is to begin slowly.
 It takes time to build a dream homestead.